SyncfusionExamples/web-Save-and-load-report-from-SQL-database-to-pivot-table/Blazor/README.md

 * To connect a SQL server database to a Pivot Table using the Web API Controller (aka, MyWebService), open the **MyWebService** project in Visual Studio 2022.
 Simply build and run your project in IIS Express, and it will host and display the URL `https://localhost:44313`.

 * Now open the **MyBlazorServerApp** project in Visual Studio 2022.
-Initialize the Pivot Table, map the hosted URL, create a pivot report based on the given data source, and finally, run your project to perform save and load reports with the SQL database.
+Initialize the Pivot Table, create a pivot report based on the given data source,  map the hosted URL to perform save and load reports with the SQL database, and finally run your project.